BioBoost/course_programming_from_base_to_ace/docs/introduction/06_getting_user_data/README.md

 :::

 ::: warning 🚫 Double and double
-Note that `double` is the syntax for creating a simple data type that is used to declare variables of a floating-point type. `Double` (actually `System.Double`) is a complexer struct type.
+Note that `double` is the syntax for a simple data type that is used to declare variables of a floating-point type. `Double` (actually `System.Double`) is a complexer struct type.
 However, `double` is actually an alias for `System.Double`, so it would actually be legal to use `double.Parse()` but almost no developer does this.
 More on this later.
 :::